aws-samples/aws-mwaa-openlineage/README.md

 -----
 ## Amazon Virtual Private Cloud

 Use the AWS CDK to deploy an Amazon VPC across multiple availability zones.
+If using an existing VPC then add the VPCID into the cdk.json file.

 ```bash
 # deploy the vpc stack